 Do you have an engagement ring you want to get rid of?
 Maybe you and your partner decided to go your separate ways, or you upgraded for a ring you love even more.
-If you don't want your ring anymore, you might as well make money from it.
-But it can be hard to know where to sell your ring.
+If you don't want your ring anymore, you might as well make a little money from it.
+The problem is that it can be hard to know where to sell a diamond ring.
 How do you know which jeweler to trust or how much it is worth?

 To ease the process and answer all your questions, we reached out to Mara Opperman, co-founder of I Do Now I Don't, an online marketplace for luxury products including engagement rings.
 She talked us through questions like is it worth it to sell your ring, how much can you really get, how long the process takes, and more.
 She also provided a guide to how to sell your ring and pro tips.
 Read on to learn more.

 Mara Opperman is the co-founder of I Do Now I Don't, an online marketplace to buy and sell luxury products including engagement rings

 Should You Sell Your Engagement Ring?

 An engagement ring is not just another piece of jewelry.
 It is filled with emotion and memories.
 That means the answer to this question is highly personal, says Opperman.
 "It all depends on the reason for wanting to sell your engagement ring.
 Is it because you are in financial trouble?
 Is it because you are divorced and want to move on with your life?
 The bottom line is that selling your engagement ring is a personal choice and only you will know if it is worth it."